HiDefTextiles/HiDefKnits/README.md

 ###### Give an account of how the project is managed, who control and responsibility each participant.
 Specify the project manager, who is in control project and its division of labor.

+The adminstration of HiDef Knits is composed of a project manager and core developers of HiDef Knits along with outside advisors from knitware industry.
+The role of the project manager is to plan, organize meetings, communicate information as well as to monitor and ensure the proper progress of the project.
+Project manager is responsible for keeping track of project accounting and project progress and report to RANNÍS.

-**Dr. Helga Ingimundardóttir**, is the project manager for HiDef Knits.
+**Dr. Helga Ingimundardóttir** is the project manager for HiDef Knits and the core-developer of HiDef Knit's back-end.
 Helga holds a PhD in Computational Engineering from the University of Iceland, and has BSc. degree in Mathematics.

 Helga was software developer at Valka ehf. from 2012-2015, where she was lead developer on software for a X-Ray guided cutting machine that automatically removes pin bones and cuts fish fillet to the desired portions.
-The system analyzes individual fish fillet for highly uniform portions based on size, weight or value.
 Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customization on AGR’s inventory optimization software.

 Helga is a fourth generation textile designer.
 Her grandparents owned and operated the knitwear manufacturing company ICESHEEP from 70s through 00s.
 Helga